-The undersigned, revoking any proxy previously given, hereby appoints Mr. Leonard Perham proxy, with the full power of substitution, to vote the shares of the undersigned in favor of each proposal designated on this Proxy Card and to vote the shares of the undersigned in his discretion with respect to other matters that properly come before the 2011 Annual Meeting of Stockholders of MoSys, Inc. on June 7, 2011, and any adjournment of the Annual Meeting.
+The undersigned, revoking any proxy previously given, hereby appoints Mr. Leonard Perham and Mr. James Sullivan as proxies, with the full power of substitution, to vote the shares of the undersigned in favor of each proposal designated on this Proxy Card and to vote the shares of the undersigned in their discretion with respect to other matters that properly come before the 2015 Annual Meeting of Stockholders of MoSys, Inc. on May 26, 2015, and any adjournment of the Annual Meeting.

 You are encouraged to specify your choice by marking the appropriate boxes, but you need not mark any boxes if you wish to vote in accordance with the Board of Directors recommendation.
 This proxy, when properly executed, will be voted as directed.
-If no direction is given with respect to a particular proposal, this proxy will be voted "FOR ALL NOMINEES" for Proposal 1, "FOR" Proposal 2 and Proposal 3 and for "THREE YEARS" for Proposal 4.
+If no direction is given with respect to a particular proposal, this proxy will be voted "FOR ALL NOMINEES" for Proposal 1, and "FOR" Proposal 2, Proposal 3 and Proposal 4.
 The proxy cannot vote your shares unless you sign this card on the REVERSE SIDE before returning it.

-PLEASE MARK, DATE, SIGN, AND RETURN THIS PROXY CARD PROMPTLY, USING THE ENCLOSED ENVELOPE; OR UTILIZE THE TELEPHONE OR INTERNET VOTING PROCEDURE AS DESCRIBED ON THE REVERSE SIDE OF THIS FORM.
+PLEASE MARK, DATE, SIGN AND RETURN THIS PROXY CARD PROMPTLY, USING THE ENCLOSED ENVELOPE; OR UTILIZE THE TELEPHONE OR INTERNET VOTING PROCEDURE, AS DESCRIBED ON THE REVERSE SIDE OF THIS FORM.
 NO POSTAGE IS REQUIRED IF MAILED IN THE UNITED STATES.